 Current Economic Trends

-Be well-informed of any economic trends or decisions that are have affected your industry in the past year or may affect your industry in your forecast period.
+Be well-informed of any economic trends or decisions that have affected your industry in the past year or may affect your industry in your forecast period.

 Use Sales Forecasting Tools Such as a CRM

-A sales CRM software makes forecasting sales much easier, and some of them will even do it for you.
+Sales CRM software makes forecasting sales much easier, and some of them will even do it for you.
 Using a CRM brings all the data you need to your fingertips, so you spend less time manually gathering data about your sales.

-Plug: The Kylas Growth Engine is an ecosystem of technology products designed to help you grow, with a sales CRM software at its core.
+Plug: The Kylas Growth Engine is an ecosystem of technology products designed to help you grow, with sales CRM software at its core.
 Bonus – it has a free CRM plan too!